elmtree-askmo/cloudcannon-app/content/learn/psychology/explain-the-concept-of-natural-selection-and-how-it-relates-to-evolutionary-adaptations.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    Natural selection is a key concept in evolutionary biology that explains how certain traits become more common based on their impact on survival and reproduction, leading to evolutionary adaptations.
+    Natural selection is a process described by Darwin that explains how traits become common in populations based on their impact on survival and reproduction.
+This concept drives evolutionary adaptations, such as traits that improve survival in specific environments.
   page_keywords: >-
-    natural selection,evolution,adaptations,Charles Darwin,survival,variation,competition,reproductive success,differential survival,traits,environment,psychology,behaviors,cognitive processes
+    natural selection,evolutionary biology,Charles Darwin,variation,competition,differential survival,reproductive success,adaptations,genetic differences,survival rate,cognitive processes,evolutionary theory,behavioral traits,environmental challenges
 author: QuickTakes
 question: >-
     Explain the concept of natural selection and how it relates to evolutionary adaptations.